AidenBurgess/CompoundCalculator/README.md

 # CompoundCalculator
 Calculate future savings with: capital, rate, years, yearly contribution.
+Build annotated graphs to see the difference between contributions and interest.

 # How to Run
 Download all files as a ZIP.